philiplb/CRUDlex/docs/3_datastructures.md

 ```

 So far, so good.
 In our minimal example, a library has a name and a Book has
-an author and a title as fields, both are simple single line strings.
+an author, a title and the amount of pages as fields.

 ```yml
 library: